MYTH 1: We have a future market what is the concern?

 “The odds appear to favour Haringey and Grainger getting their way.
 And so the days of the Latin Village in its present form still look numbered.”

-The Facts: Haringey Council has the last say when the Compulsory Purchase Order decision is released by the Secretary of State for Housing, Communities and Local Government.
-In other words they can say no. Considering all the above may provide the get of clause for any former arrangements.
-Also, Haringey Council have already practically given away to Grainger Apex House, council housing on Suffield Road and part of the funding of the New Deal for Communities Bridge New Deal for Communities project, for the £50million regeneration of the Seven Sisters area of Tottenham.
+The Facts: Haringey Council has the last say when the Compulsory Purchase Order decision is made by the Secretary of State for Housing, Communities and Local Government.
+In other words, they can say no. Considering that the Section 106 Agreement has been breached provides a get-out clause for any former arrangements.
+Also, Haringey Council has already practically given away Apex House and council housing on Suffield Road to Grainger PLC and part of the funding of the New Deal for Communities Bridge New Deal for Communities project, for the £50million regeneration of the Seven Sisters area of Tottenham.
 All for zero affordable housing on public sector TfL land at Wards Corner where the Latin Village is situated.
 This is another case of minorities being moved from their homes to make way for richer people to live there instead.
 The displacement of people from their property and land.
-In a sense the authorities need to be aware that the fact that the UN has intervened on our behalf evidences that there is serious issue here that has wider implications.
+The fact that the UN has publicly intervened on our behalf highlights the seriousness of the issue which has wider implications.